James Dean CGI Film Plans To Bring Actor Back To Life

 Image Credit: Warner Bros.

 James Dean CGI film plans are well underway, with Magic City Films ready to make the picture happen.
-While some big studios worry about superhero films, this company is worried that some actors might not be done acting even after death.
+While some big studios worry about superhero movie fatigue, this company is worried that some actors might not be done acting even after death.
 It’s not like this is a hypothetical either; pre-production begins next week.
 The goal is to release the film on Veterans Day next year.
 So, how are they going to make this a reality?

 James Dean CGI Film Possible Thanks to Family and Technology

 First thing’s first: James Dean and his likeness is the property of his family.
 They’ve given permission to their representation, CMG Worldwide, to use Dean in the film.
 So, the technology is the next question on many minds.
-We’ve seen CGI replication done well, such as scenes in Rogue One or even more recently in Scorcese’s The Irishman.
+We’ve seen CGI replication done well, such as scenes in Rogue One or even more recently in Scorsese’s The Irishman.
 It’s not a foreign concept to industry professionals, but many of the examples above are a case of de-aging.
 This is full recreation we’re talking about here.
 To be perfectly blunt, it seems a little wrong, or at the very least uncharted.

 We’ll see how this one plays out, but the film’s remaining cast isn’t even set yet.
 Needless to say, we’ll be watching this one closely.